byo-software/ReferenceAssemblyGenerator/README.md

 ### ReferenceAssemblyGenerator vs. Rosyln (/refout and /refonly)
-The C# and Visual Basic .NET compilers (Rosyln) contains the similar options /refout and /refonly.
+The C# and Visual Basic .NET compiler (Rosyln) contains the similar options /refout and /refonly.

 * Unlike Rosyln, ReferenceAssemblyGenerator removes non public types too.
 It also removes all non-public attributes.
 * Rosyln only supports `throw null` as dummy instructions while ReferenceAssemblyGenerator also supports `ret` instead.